Environments and migrations > Keeping multiple DatoCMS projects in sync

 Duplicating your blueprint project

-Now that you have your blueprint project set up, it's time to duplicate for each client project.
+Now that you have your blueprint project set up, it's time to duplicate it for each client project.

-Open your DatoCMS dashboard, enter the blueprint project and under the "Danger zone" section click on "Duplicate project".
+Open your DatoCMS dashboard, enter the blueprint project, and under the "Danger zone" section click on "Duplicate project".
 Make sure to check the "Duplicate only models and fields" option, so that any sample content present in the blueprint won't be copied.

 Different projects, same IDs